ARRIVAL: Ballindoon House

 Then the crossing.

-This exposed edge marks the beginning of ARRIVAL, a new artist residency at Ballindoon House, Co.
+This exposed edge marks the beginning of ARRIVAL, Ballindoon House, Co.
 Sligo.

 OS Map: 1837.
 A day of research at Ballindoon with Des Bryne from Lotts Architecture.